If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

-We leisurely strolled around the mall looking at nearly every shop, and then made our way outside to have a walk around the harbor.
-We ended up in an Irish bar (because of course there is always an Irish bar wherever you go) for a pub lunch and a beer as (quite thankfully) we were told we didn’t qualify for the free coffee on offer…
+We leisurely strolled around the mall looking at nearly every shop, and then made our way outside to have a walk around the harbour.
+We ended up in an Irish bar (because of course there is always an Irish bar wherever you go) for a pub lunch and a beer as (quite thankfully) we were told we didn’t qualify for the free coffee on offer just over the road…